Vadim Tchijik

 Nederland

-Genova, Freiburg Symphony Orchestra, Orchestra di Padova e del Veneto,
+Genova, Sanremo Symphony Orchestra, Freiburg Symphony Orchestra, Orchestra di Padova e del Veneto,

 Ulianovsk Philharmonic, Gunma Chamber Orchestra, Vasteras Sinfonietta,